Robinlovelace/georustlings/README.md

 To keep things open and to prevent [over-architecting](https://www.stoutsystems.com/over-architecting/), rather than putting the exercises/crates into these boxes/folders now, we will put them all in the root directory, for now.
 The [`print_point`](print_point) exercise demonstrates the 'point'.
+Replace `some_exercise` with `print_point` (or a more original name for a new exercise) and you will have created a new exercise for `georustlings`.

+Contributions in the form of issues and pull requests are welcome.

 ## Creating a new exercise